mozilla-services/autograph/docs/endpoints.md

 ### Request

-Get the public configuration of a configured signer.
+Get the sanitized configuration of a signer.
 For example:

 ```bash
 GET /config/dummyrsa